-The SSDT committee have decided that they will be stricter with regard to us helping you with your bike so make sure you are able to carry out the work yourself.
+The SSDT committee have decided that they will be stricter regarding us helping you with your bike so make sure you are able to carry out the work yourself.

 Try to prepare your bike fully 2 weeks before so you are prepared well in advance.
 It is very difficult for us to do work on the Sunday before as we have a lot of riders to look after.
-Test your bike on the road for a minimum of a one hour before arriving to the SSDT.
+Test your bike on the road for a minimum of one hour before arriving to the SSDT.

-If your bike is over one year old or has done a previous SSDT I advise checking the main bearings especially if engine has a wining noise, this is not essential but if you are unsure get somebody experienced to listen to your bike, also change radiator hoses, head insert "o-ring", head gasket and water pump impellor.
-The reason for changing the parts related to the radiator is that these are the biggest problems we have especially when riders do not bother keeping the radiator clean.
+If your bike is over one year old or has done a previous SSDT I advise checking the main bearings especially if the engine has a wining noise, this is not essential but if you are unsure get somebody experienced to listen to your bike, also change radiator hoses, head insert "O-ring", head gasket and water pump impellor.
+If you have had your bike from new, then this work is not critical as you will know the history of the bike.
+If you do not know the history, then this is worth checking.